Sophieqq/pyecog/README.md

 2. Make a new conda environment and install dependencies for pyecog.
 To do this open a terminal windows (on Windows, a cmd prompt) and type or copy:
     ```{bash}
     conda create --name pyecog python jupyter scipy numpy scikit-learn pandas matplotlib seaborn h5py xlrd pyqt numba
-    source activate pyecog_env  # or just "activate pyecog_env" if you are on windows
+    source activate pyecog  # or just "activate pyecog_env" if you are on windows
-    pip install pyqtgraph  0.10
+    pip install pyqtgraph
    ```
  * Note you do not have to make a virtual environment if you will not be using python for anything else.
 See below.